chriscarrollsmith/github_repo_classifier/README.md

     "last_commit_date": "2023-10-27T12:34:56Z",
     "open_issues_count": 150,
     "license": "Apache-2.0"
-  },
-  // ... more classified repository entries
+  }
 ]
 ```

 ## Configuration

-You can customize the behavior of the scripts by modifying the variables at the beginning of `workflow.sh`:
+You can customize the behavior of the scripts by modifying the variables at the beginning of `classify_repos.sh`:

 *   `DEFAULT_LLM_MODEL`: The primary LLM model alias to use (e.g., `"gemini-2.5-flash-preview-04-17"`).
 *   `LLM_FALLBACK_MODEL`: An alternative model to use if the default model encounters rate limits or errors (e.g., `"gpt-4.1-mini"`).
 *   `TEMPLATE_NAME`: The name used for the `llm` template (default: `"github_repo_classify"`).
 *   `OUTPUT_JSON_FILE`: The name of the file where all classified results will be aggregated (default: `"classified_repos.json"`).
 *   `REPOMIX_OUTPUT_FILE_PREFIX`: Prefix for temporary `repomix` output files.

+## Use Cases

+This project is particularly useful for:

+- **Technology Scouting:** Discovering innovative but underrated repositories in specific domains
+- **Competitive Analysis:** Understanding the landscape of tools and libraries in a particular field
+- **Due Diligence:** Evaluating the quality and potential of open-source projects
+- **Research:** Analyzing trends and patterns in software development
+- **Investment Research:** Identifying promising open-source projects that might warrant commercial attention

 ## Contributing